-The COMTF has held many training sessions for tree care professionals in California.
-A list of those training participants can be found on the COMTF website.
-Go to suddenoakdeath.org to find a professional in your area who has attended a general diagnostic training session or a training session on applying the registered preventative chemical treatment.
-While they have been trained, it is still important to ask for references, as well as to interview the arborist and applicator to see if they are up-to-date on the latest Phytophthora ramorum management strategies.
+The California Oak Mortality Task Force and UC Berkeley, Garbelotto laboratory have held many training sessions for tree care professionals in California.
+Even if they have been trained, it is still important to ask for references, as well as to interview the arborist and applicator to see if they are up-to-date on the latest Phytophthora ramorum management strategies.

-infections between 150ft and 1000ft away.
 Treatment is NOT recommended in areas where infested plants are not already present.
 Although these treatments are best used as a preventative approach, it may be possible to prolong the life of trees already infected by P. ramorum.
 Research results indicate that treatments are effective only if trees are treated within the first two months of infection.
 Treatment of trees having displayed symptoms for six months or longer is not recommended.